cosmos/chain-registry/README.md

 This schema also allows us to provide helpful info to describe open channels.

-Note: when created these files, please ensure the the chains in both the file name and `chain-` and `chain-2` are in alphabetical order.
-Ex: `Achain-Zchain.json`
+Note: when creating these files, please ensure the the chains in both the file name and the references of `chain-1` and `chain-2` in the json file are in alphabetical order.
+Ex: `Achain-Zchain.json`.
+The chain names used must match name of the chain's directory here in the chain-registry.

 An example ibc metadata file contains the following structure: